rejojer/PageIndex/README.md

 # 📑 Introduction to PageIndex

 Are you frustrated with vector database retrieval accuracy for long professional documents?
 Traditional vector-based RAG relies on semantic *similarity* rather than true *relevance*.
-But **similarity ≠ relevance** — what we truly need in retrieval is **relevance**, and that requires **reasoning**.
+But **similarity ≠ relevance**; what we truly need in retrieval is **relevance**, and that requires **reasoning**.
 When working with professional documents that demand domain expertise and multi-step reasoning, similarity search often falls short.

 Inspired by AlphaGo, we propose **[PageIndex](https://vectify.ai/pageindex)** — a ***vectorless***, **reasoning-based RAG** system that builds a **hierarchical tree index** from long documents and uses LLMs to **reason over that index** for retrieval.
 It simulates how *human experts* navigate and extract knowledge from complex documents through *tree search*, enabling LLMs to *think* and *reason* their way to the most relevant document sections.
 PageIndex performs retrieval in two steps: